-Life for Rick Grimes is going to get a lot worse on "The Walking Dead" before it gets better.
+Life for Rick Grimes is going to get "The Walking Dead" before it gets better.
 But you know you can't keep a good Ricktator down forever.
 There is light at the end of the tunnel.
 And that light is an all-out war.

 TWD Season 7 starts October 23, picking up from the nightmare of the Season 6 finale.
 All kinds of bad stuff is ahead toward the start of the season, but we should also pick up glimmers of hope -- starting with some of the new folks our team will meet along the way.

 Vulture recently asked actor Andrew Lincoln what he likes most about Robert Kirkman's comic book series, which is still the main source material for the AMC show.
 Lincoln's answer hints to some of the new faces ahead in Season 7, including King Ezekiel at the Kingdom, plus Negan's group of Saviors at the Sanctuary: